 The Constitution guarantees criminal defendants certain rights.
-Among these is the right to due process and a trial.
-But since you’ve told the judge in open court (and under oath) that you want to give up that right to a jury trial and plead "guilty," the factual issues and legal questions will not be decided by a judge or a jury.
-You won’t get to cross-examine witnesses in your criminal case.
-All that is left now is getting your sentence.
+Among these are the right to due process and right to a speedy jury trial.
+But since you've told the judge in open court (and under oath) that you want to give up that right to a jury trial and plead "guilty," the factual issues and legal questions won't be decided by a judge or a jury.
+You won't get to cross-examine witnesses in your criminal case.
+All that's left now is receiving your sentence.

 But moments after you do it, you begin to question if this was the correct move.
 The prosecutor didn't seem to be trustworthy and you think she was bluffing about the evidence.
 You also think the police officer is lying.
 Perhaps the judge did something wrong when taking your plea.
 What now?

 Here you'll find a brief explanation of the feasibility of appealing a conviction after you enter a guilty plea, what the standard is for withdrawing your plea, and much more.
 It's important to always understand your trial rights and the maximum time behind bars you are looking at when considering pleading guilty in a criminal case, never let anyone pressure you, and always seek the advice of an experienced lawyer.